-IFAL has a Conflicts of Interest Policy in place that has been approved by the IFAL Board.
+IFAL has a Conflicts of Interest Policy in place that has been approved by the IFAL Board, with the objective to promote the integrity of the market and the interests of clients.
 The Company's Articles of Association permit the Board to consider and authorise situations where a director has an actual, or potential, conflict of interest in relation to the Group.
 The Company maintains a conflicts of interest register, which is reviewed annually by the IHP Nomination Committee and the Board.
-In addition, prior to each Board meeting, the directors are asked to declare any conflicts they may have with regard to the business meeting.
+In addition, prior to each Board meeting, the directors are required to declare any conflicts they may have with regard to the business meeting.
 Directors who declare a conflict of interest may be authorised by the rest of the board to participate in decision making in accordance with section 175 of the Companies Act 2006.